DIKU-EDU/kudos/docs/index.rst

 userland program support, partial support for a virtual memory subsystem, a trivial filesystem, and generic drivers for textual input and output.

+Currently, ``kudos`` can run on top of a ``YAMS``, yet another MIPS simulator originally developed alongside ``BUENOS``, or on an x86-64 simulator or machine, although we won't explore this latter aspect of ``kudos`` here.
+All that you need to know, is that ``kudos`` is, at least in principle, a cross-platform operating system.

-Many simplifications have been made to the hardware where the need for clarity has been greater than the need for realism.
+With ``YAMS``, many simplifications have been made to the hardware where the need for clarity has been greater than the need for realism.
 The ``YAMS`` virtual machine does not simulate caches, for example, but provides an otherwise fully realistic memory model.

-The main idea of the system is to give you a real, working multiprocessor operating system kernel which is as small and simple as possible. ``kudos`` could be quite easily ported to a real MIPS32 hardware; only device drivers and boot code need to be modified.
+The main idea of ``kudos`` is to give you a real, working multiprocessor operating system kernel which is as small and simple as possible. ``kudos`` could be quite easily ported to other architectures; only device drivers and boot code need to be modified.
 A virtual machine environment is used because of easier development, static hardware settings and device driver simplicity, not because unrealistic assumptions are needed by the kernel.